Someone wise once said that, ‘A rabbit is only as good as the food they eat’

 Rabbit nutrition is simple.
 It is true that they eat a lot.
 But that is what precisely spreads out their daily nutritional requirement over a variety of food items that is tailored for them.

 In this blog post today, I will be addressing everything related to food for your bunnies.
 Consider it like the Rabbit nutrition 101 guide that you always wanted.
-We will discuss everything from hay, natural grazing, vegetables and the occasional treats that will keep your bunny healthy, happy and fit.
+We will discuss everything from hay, natural grazing, vegetables and the occasional treats that will keep your bunny healthy, happy and fit – we’ll fully answer the question: what do rabbits eat?

 - Understanding Your Rabbit’s Diet